 Speaking of frost, here’s what to do in case our first frost comes a little early this year.
 First, harvest all the tomatoes growing on your plants, even if they’re green.
 The green ones will change color and ripen over the next couple of months inside.
 Then, cover your plants with some frost cloth or (less desirable) old sheets.
 Remember, you’ll get another chance to grow tomatoes in the spring, thanks to Austin’s warmer climate!

-Let us know what questions you have about growing tomatoes here in Austin, TX.
+Let us know what questions you have about growing tomatoes here in Central Texas.
 We love helping you set up your own kitchen gardens and become confident gardeners.
 If you’re ready to set up your garden for the fall, now is the perfect time.
 Click here to start growing with us!